77culhane/labor_automation/README.md

 # **BOTTOM LINE UP FRONT:**
-This custom-built program automates a series of button-presses (between X and Y) down to Z, using .csvs in Excel along with Selenium and Chromedriver to send emails, record activity, schedule to-do's, and change statuses accordingly.
+This custom-built program automates a series of button-presses (between X and Y) down to Z, using .csv's in Excel along with Selenium and Chromedriver to send emails, record activity, schedule to-do's, and change statuses accordingly.

 # **BACKGROUND**